m-dwyer/obsidian-vault-template/README.md

-# obsidian-vault-template
+# [UNMAINTAINED] obsidian-vault-template

 ## Overview
-**DEPRECATED -- I am on longer maintaining this repository, as I joined the dark side (org-mode) for now, but pull requests very welcome**
+**UNMAINTAINED -- I am on longer maintaining this repository, as I joined the dark side (org-mode) for now, but pull requests very welcome**

 A template used to create a new vault.
 An attempt to move away from Notion to Obsidian.